gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 As they turned to leave, Razi pulled a string of coins out of the sleeve of his *deel*.
 "Take these and find us a room," he ordered, as if Erileine had done it for him a dozen times before.
-"Somewhere close by---*la*, closer than the Green Pig, if you can.
+"Somewhere close by–*la*, closer than the Green Pig, if you can.
 I would prefer quiet to noisy, and small to large, and a bath above all other things."

 A few minutes later, Erileine stood alone on the Hardeck's steps.
 She